-As U.S. consumers become more health conscious and aware of genetically modified foods, we want to know if GMOs are in the products we buy.
-And the first place we look for that information is in the label.
+As U.S. consumers become more health conscious and aware of genetically modified foods, many want to know if GMOs are in the products they buy.
+And the first place consumers look for that information is in the label.

-In previous discussions, I’ve shared with you that I’ve noticed inconsistent labeling among the products I see at the grocery store.
-There seems to be no rhyme or reason to it.
-So it begs the question: Do genetically modified foods have to be labeled in the U.S.?
+Anyone who has walked down the aisle of the grocery store has noticed the inconsistent labeling among the foods.
+Sometimes there seems to be no rhyme or reason to what terminology the labels use.
+This begs the question: Do genetically modified foods have to be labeled in the U.S.?

-The reason behind this ambiguous answer is that regulating the labeling of genetically modified foods has been a complicated, years-long process.
+The reason behind this ambiguous answer is that regulating the labeling of genetically modified foods has been a long, complicated process.

 The Law Requiring Labeling of Genetically Modified Foods

 On July 29, 2016 President Barack Obama signed the National Bioengineered Food Disclosure Standard into law.
 This law directs the USDA to establish a national standard that will disclose certain food products and ingredients that are bioengineered.

 This was a big first step in the right direction for food and consumer groups, but it was not as comprehensive or clear as some may have hoped.
 As a result of this law, the USDA finalized a list of guidelines in December 2018 providing information such as foods to be disclosed, a list of bioengineered foods, factors and considerations, exemptions, rules, record keeping requirements, disclosure placement, and much more.
 Food companies are required to comply with these guidelines starting January 2022.
 You can read the final rule document here, but be prepared — it’s 239 pages long.

 Here are some highlights:

 - The label will use the term “bioengineered” instead of “genetically modified” as the USDA feels more people would recognize and understand its meaning.
 However, a number of members of the scientific community disagree with this designation, arguing that the term “genetically modified” is “more familiar and scientifically accurate.